 “Fixed” mindsets can also develop when naturally able students are not given sufficient challenges.
 This is something we see all the time; clever students are often allowed to drift through school, achieving high marks with relatively minimal effort.
 Unfortunately, these students rarely learn how to deal with challenges, and tend to give up when things may not be so easy anymore.

 That is why it is important for students to work at or just above their level, to ensure that they are constantly challenged in order for them to grow and develop.
 If they find some sections difficult, use this as an opportunity to praise their effort, strategies and progress, because it is not that they can’t do it, they just can’t do it yet!

 If you want to watch Carol S Dweck’s video it’s just below

 Feel free to contact us if you have any questions about how we can help your child develop a healthy and productive mindset towards their education or click the link below to book a free assessment.

-While you’re here, why not check out our hand guide to goal setting, designed to help our students achieve their academic goals.
-Click here to sign up to our mailing list and we’ll send you our goal setting guide for FREE!
+While you’re here, why not check out our handy guide to goal setting, designed to help our students achieve their academic goals?
+Click here to download your FREE copy!